20 best eco-friendly gift ideas 2023

 Farm shops are amazing places for eco-friendly (and tasty) presents.

 They tend to sell a good range of food and drink items that have been produced locally.
-This means you can find foody gifts that should have needed minimal transportation and have therefore led to lower carbon emissions than supermarket food items.
+This means you can find foody gifts that should have needed minimal transportation.
+Therefore, they have led to lower carbon emissions than supermarket food items.

 The products on offer will vary from shop to shop, but you could find locally-made treats like chocolate, beer, cheese, cooking oil and chutney.